-ScF is committed to operating in a manner sustainability of the communities in which we live and work.
+SCF is committed to operating in a manner sustainability of the communities in which we live and work.
 We strive to be a good business partner and community member through building relationships and responsible stewardship of resources.
 SCF offers many programs in which the community may participate.
-For example, SCF offers programs such as learning circles, Alaska Women's Recovery Project, the Annual Gathering, Family Wellness Warriors Initiative (FWWI), Soldier's Heart, elder program and elder day of caring, the RAISE intern program, Employee and Community Assistance Fund (ECAF) program, and many others.
+For example, SCF offers programs such as learning circles, Family Wellness Warriors, Soldier's Heart, Elder Program and Elder Day of Caring, the Raise Program, Employee and Community Assistance Fund program, and many others.

-- Supporting, mentoring, and advocating for Alaska Native and American Indian people; - Serving on key local, state, and national committees and boards; - Maintaining direct relationships with tribal organizations and local governments to aid improvement efforts; - Emphasizing the provision of support and outreach to Elder and youth populations; - Encouraging employees to share time and expertise with charitable organizations; and - Encouraging employees to personally engage in community activities through volunteerism.
+- Supporting, mentoring, and advocating for Alaska Native and American Indian people; - Serving on key local, state, and national committees and boards; - Maintaining direct relationships with Tribal organizations and local governments to aid improvement efforts; - Emphasizing the provision of support and outreach to Elder and youth populations; - Encouraging employees to share time and expertise with charitable organizations; and - Encouraging employees to personally engage in community activities through volunteerism.